A fleet conference by the industry for the industry

 The conference is a premier event in the fleet calendar and will build on the success of the 2017 conference by again bringing fleet professionals from councils, public sector agencies and the private sector together with suppliers and technical practitioners to learn how to reduce costs, leverage technology and deliver best practice fleet management.

 Ross Moody, IPWEA Executive Officer & Director Fleet

-“To my knowledge, this is the first conference of its kind to ever be offered in Australia.
+“Following on from a successful 2017 IPWEA Australasian Fleet Conference, the 2018 Conference will be dedicated to innovation, efficiency and solutions.
 It’s a mixed-fleet conference run by practitioners, for practitioners, and will cover everything from graders to push mowers and everything in between.

 No matter what part of fleet you work in, no matter the size of your organisation, this is the fleet conference that will give you practical information you can take back to your organisation and start using the next day.

 With an expert fleet executive team boasting at least 160 years of industry knowledge from around Australia, IPWEA is the right organisation to deliver this conference.”

 “IPWEA Fleet has stamped itself as the peak industry body that provides professional development for our members across Australia.